alanng10/class-lang/Docue/Article/Word/a.md

 Word "plane" has meaning that is plane time line.

+Word "reque" has meaning that is request.

+Word "respon" has meaning that is response.

 Word "tick" has meaning that is smallest duration.

 Word "yea" has meaning that is date year.